Back to National Guide

 Brisbane-Specific Considerations

-Brisbane's subtropical climate makes effective ventilation more critical than in any other Australian capital.
-Humidity regularly exceeds 70% in summer, and even in winter, ambient moisture levels are higher than Sydney or Melbourne.
-Bathroom mould is extremely common in homes without properly ducted exhaust fans, and once established, it returns quickly unless the underlying ventilation problem is fixed.
+Humidity regularly exceeds 70% in Brisbane's summers, and even in winter, ambient moisture levels stay higher than in Sydney or Melbourne.
+Bathroom mould is extremely common in homes without properly ducted exhaust fans.
+Once established, it returns within weeks unless the underlying ventilation problem is fixed.
+A humidity-sensing fan is more effective here than a fixed timer, because Brisbane's background humidity means a standard 15-minute timer often is not long enough to clear moisture after a shower.

-The classic Queenslander presents specific ventilation needs.
-These raised timber homes were originally designed for natural airflow — high ceilings, wide verandahs, and open subfloor spaces.
-Over the decades, many have had their subfloor areas enclosed with skirtings or landscaping that blocks air movement, creating damp, musty conditions underneath the house.
-Subfloor ventilation fans can restore airflow, but this is a different scope from bathroom or kitchen extraction.
+The classic Queenslander presents ventilation needs found in no other Australian city.
+These raised timber homes across suburbs like Paddington, Red Hill, Ashgrove, and Woolloongabba were originally designed for natural airflow through high ceilings, wide verandahs, and open subfloor spaces.
+Over the decades, many have had their subfloor areas enclosed with skirtings, lattice panels, or landscaping that blocks air movement.
+The result is damp, musty conditions underneath the house that can attract termites and cause timber deterioration.
+Subfloor ventilation fans from brands like Envirofan (dual-fan systems extracting 3,250 L/min, quad-fan systems at 6,500 L/min) can be solar-powered, costing as little as $4 per year to run.

-Open-plan kitchen-living areas are standard in Brisbane renovations and newer builds.
+Open-plan kitchen-living areas are standard in Brisbane renovations and newer builds across North Lakes, Springfield, and the Redlands.
 Without a properly ducted rangehood, cooking moisture and fumes spread through the entire living space.
-If you have a gas cooktop, the National Construction Code requires external ducting — a recirculating rangehood is not compliant.
-Many Brisbane homes can duct through the soffit or eaves rather than the roof, which avoids a roof penetration in a city that gets heavy summer storms.
+If you have a gas cooktop, the National Construction Code requires external ducting, so a recirculating rangehood is not compliant.
+Ducting through the soffit or eaves is often the simplest exit route in Brisbane, avoiding a roof penetration that could leak during summer storms.

-Brisbane's metal roofing, common on both older and newer homes, is generally simpler to penetrate and seal than tile roofing.
-A roof cowl installation on a metal roof is faster than on tiles, where surrounding tiles must be carefully lifted and replaced.
+Worth noting: Brisbane's metal roofing, common on both older and newer homes, is generally simpler and faster to penetrate and seal than tile roofing.
+A roof cowl installation on metal takes less time than on tiles, where surrounding tiles must be carefully lifted and replaced.

 Hiring a Licensed Air Conditioning Technician in QLD

 In Queensland, all electrical work must be performed by a licensed electrical contractor or licensed electrician.
-Ventilation installations that involve hardwired fans, new circuits, or switch wiring fall under this requirement.
-Licences are issued through the QBCC (Queensland Building and Construction Commission).
+Ventilation installations involving hardwired fans, new circuits, or switch wiring fall under this requirement.
+Electrical licences are administered by the Electrical Safety Office (WorkSafe Queensland), while contractor licences are issued through the QBCC.

 How We Calculate